Updated: 09 July 2021

 6. I am an employer and the training provider has closed due to the outbreak, will the apprentice’s assessment still take place?

-EAL have worked closely with the EQA Providers to gain approval to adapt our delivery methodology where appropriate.
-Whilst we have postponed all face to face EPA visits based on government advice, we are using technology to enable remote assessment to take place where we have approval to do so.
-You should talk to your Training Provider where possible or you can contact us at firstname.lastname@example.org.
+EAL has worked closely with the EQA Providers to gain approval to adapt our delivery methodology where appropriate.
+Whilst we have postponed all face to face EPA visits based on government advice, we are using technology to enable a remote assessment to take place where we have the approval to do so.
+You should talk to your Training Provider where possible or you can contact us at [email protected].